rednaxus/flutter-rust/README.md

 If you won't be using Flutter channels, the rest of methods can be left empty.

+> Note: Support for avmv7, armv7s and i386 is deprecated.
+The targets can still be compiled with Rust 1.41 or earlier and by uncommenting the `make init` line on `rust/makefile`

 #### Android

 Similarly as we did on iOS with `libexample.a`, create symlinks pointing to the binary libraries on `rust/target`.